awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-local-cluster-create.md

    kubernetes   ClusterIP   10.100.0.1   <none>        443/TCP   28h
    ```

 1. \(Optional\) Test authentication to your local cluster when it's in a disconnected state from the AWS Cloud\.
-For instructions, see [Preparing for network disconnects](eks-outposts-network-disconnects.md)\.
+For instructions, see [Prepare local Amazon EKS clusters on AWS Outposts for network disconnects](eks-outposts-network-disconnects.md)\.

 ## Internal resources<a name="outposts-control-plan-internal-resources"></a>